HopeHumanist/alx-system_engineering-devop/0x00-shell_basics/README.md

 #!/bin/bash
-prints absolute pathname for current working directory
+prints the absolute pathname of the current working directory